Friday, August 08, 2025

 Harstad was the farthest north we ventured when backpacking in Europe.
 I still recall our excitement as our train crossed the Arctic Circle south of Bodo.
 The milestone was made all the more memorable by a herd of reindeer who broke from the trees shortly after and ran along the tracks for more than a hundred metres.

-Our ferry ride through the Lofoten Islands on Saturday, 25 August, was relatively uneventful, and the scenery somewhat dull.
+Our ferry ride through the Lofoten Islands began early morning on Saturday, 25 August.
+It was a relatively uneventful passage, and the scenery was somewhat underwhelming.
 That is, until we entered the spectacular Trollfjord, a narrow fjord framed by soaring cliffs.
-The ferry carefully manoeuvred its way along the rocky passageway before being skilfully turned within its own hull length and sailing back out into Tengelfjord.
-It ultimately proved to be the only truly noteworthy fjord we saw in Norway.
-I hope to return one day and drive the fjord-filled E39 coastal highway.
+The ferry carefully manoeuvred its way along this rocky passageway before being skilfully turned within its own hull length and sailing back out into Tengelfjord.
 The image above was pulled from the web.
 It barely does justice to the scenery we enjoyed.

 The following morning, we joined backpackers from our hostel on a hike up the Steinetind, a 509-metre peak, and neighbouring Mannfallet, a mere 308 metres high.
 The views along the ridge line trail were simply breathtaking.
-The photo that opens this post was taken near the highest point on our trek, while if you look carefully at the photo below, you'll find me perched on a grassy knoll.
+The photo that opens this post was taken near the highest point on our trek, and if you look carefully at the photo below, you'll find me perched on a grassy knoll.
 A diary entry I made that evening noted that we picked blackberries growing wild across the mountains and enjoyed locally smoked fish for dinner.

 Later that evening, we caught an overnight ferry back to Bodo.
 We slept on the deck along with other backpackers.
 Dean and I were quickly learning that there was safety in numbers wherever we chose to sleep in the open.
-According to my travel diary, we docked in Bodo shortly after 4:30am.
+According to my travel diary, we eventually docked in Bodo shortly after 4:30am.

 No comments: